Mini Bioreactor RTS-1C

 • Task profiling for process automatization

-• Cloud data storage to remotely monitor the process of cultivation while at home or using a mobile phone
+• Cloud data storage to remotely monitor the process of cultivation while at home or using

 Software Features